youngmountain/generator-node-gulp/README.md

 > Based of [generator-node](https://github.com/yeoman/generator-node)

-This generator creates a new Node.js module, generating all the boilerplate you need to get started with best-of-breed form the gulp ecosystem.
-The generator also optionally installs additional gulp plugins, ee the list below.
+This generator creates a new Node.js module, generating all the boilerplate you need to get started with best-of-breed from the gulp ecosystem.
+The generator also optionally installs additional gulp plugins, see the list below.